© Adobe Stock

 Walk inside a full-size replica of Noah’s iconic Ark.

 Get out of the house, support local vendors, and get quality products at Findlay Market in Over-The-Rhine.
-And don’t forget to check out the music scene while you’re there.
+Enjoy a ride on the Cincinnati streetcar and don’t forget to check out the music scene while you’re there.

 If you find that you’re just looking to get out of the city for a while, here are a few places for you and the family:

-Yellow Springs, OH is a small village with a lot of personality.
+Yellow Springs, OH is a small village with a lot of personalities.
 Take a hike through Clifton Gorge State Nature Preserve or go shopping at the lively shops along Xenia Ave.

 Visit the heart of Ohio and explore the life of the Amish.
 From Mennonite buffets to carriage rides and glass museums, there’s a lot to do in Amish Country (and plenty of space for social distancing).

-Experience the wonder of one of the world’s longest cave systems.
-You can go on a guided tour or even just explore the well kept national park.
+Experience the wonder of one of the world’s longest cave systems in Central Kentucky.
+You can go on a guided tour or even just explore the well-kept national park.

 Use these ideas as a guide for what can be done to keep your mind, body, and spirit grounded during this pandemic.
 Don’t stay in your pajamas all day.
 Get up.
 Brush your teeth.
 Shower.
 Wash your face, and of course, wash your hands!
 Let us know what things you are doing to get out of the house while still social distancing in the comments, or at The Voice of Black Cincinnati.